W.S. Lee Steam Station

 The plant began as a coal-fired steam plant in 1951.
 Coal use ended in 2014.
 It currently has combined-cycle natural gas turbines, a natural gas boiler, and dual-fuel, simple-cycle turbines.

 Coal Era

 The Lee Steam Station originally had three coal-fired units with a total electrical generating capacity of 370 MW.
-These units had electrostatic precipitators for the control of particulate matter.
+These units had electrostatic precipitators for the control of particulate matter in the exhaust.
 In 2004, nitrogen oxides emission controls were installed.
 The station also had three combustion turbines, which were replaced by two 42 MW turbines in 2007.
 In 2014, two of the coal-fired units were decommissioned.
 The third was converted to 180 MW natural-gas boiler in 2015.

 Natural Gas Era

 In 2018 it began operating two combined-cycle, natural-gas fired turbines.
 The turbines are Siemens SGT-(5000F5) equipped with dry low NOx burners with selective catalytic reduction for NOx control and oxidation catalysts for CO and VOC control.
 The natural gas boiler is equipped with low NOx burners.
 The two simple-cycle turbines are permitted to use either natural gas or distillate fuel oil and are equipped with dual-fuel water injection for NOx control.
 There are two multicell mechanical-draft cooling towers.